insd45/trip-plan-team11/README.md

   - Leave St. Louis at around 5am
   - Stop to eat in _______ at around noon
   - Stop at the WalMart in Mobile and get food for the week
   - Arrive at our house, and follow check-in procedure.
-This will allo us to be in the house at approximately 6-7pm.
+This will allow us to be in the house at approximately 6-7pm.
   - Spend the evening relaxing.
 ###### Day 2: June 24, 2018
 ###### Day 3: June 25, 2018